Soralis/tool_log/README.md

     - Enable SSH
         - Use Password Authentication

+### Identify IP Address
-### (OPTIONAL - FOR REMOTE SETUP) Identify IP Address
+(OPTIONAL - FOR REMOTE SETUP)
-After Installation, log in and identify the Devices IP Adress with
+After Installation, log in and identify the Devices IP Address with
 ```bash
 ifconfig
 ```
 The Ip Address should look like '10.0.xx.xxx'

-Then Connect to the Device with
+Then Connect to the Device remotely (with another PC) with
 ```bash
 ssh pi@{ip address of device}
 ```